maxmilton/trackx-magnet/README.md

 - Create a basic settings UI + add storage permission
 - Add setting to customise the API endpoint + project key
-- Add setting for a URL blacklist to prevent sending events on when URL contains matching text + provide a good default blacklist to guard user privacy (banking/finance, email, porn, etc.)

 ## How to install